strapi/community-content/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Create an issue concerning a content
-about: Create an issue concerning a content
+about: Please explain which article or tutorial has an issue.
 title: "[ISSUE]"
 labels:
 assignees: Mcastres